 The Moccamaster looks great, is easy to use and delivers on its promise of producing a damn fine cup of coffee every-time you use it.
 Not too strong, not too weak – not overdeveloped not underdeveloped.
 It really is filter coffee in the Goldilocks zone.
-Not only that, the machine also looks great and is built to last.
+Not only that, but the machine also looks great and is built to last.

 While the machine makes great coffee and its build quality is excellent – it has no extra bells and whistles.
 It would have been great to have a programmable timer for instance, so that you can wake up to a fresh brew.
 That said, fans may argue the super fast brew times negate the need for such a function.
-Other machines blend functionalities and can grind and brew drip filter coffee for you – but the Moccamaster assumes you already have a means to crush beans, or are well stocked for ground coffee.
+Other machines blend functionalities and can grind and brew drip filter coffee for you – but the Moccamaster assumes you already have the means to crush beans, or are well stocked for ground coffee.

 Yes it’s robust – but coming in at around twice the price of some rival machines on the market, some may question whether it is worth it.
-Class is class however – and if your splashing out on a filter machine few come classier than this.
+Class is class however – and if you’re splashing out on a filter machine few come classier than this.

 4.5 Stars out of 5